-Copy and Paste from spreadsheets is appropriate for large data collections already available in CSV, like for example finance data from Yahoo.
+Copy and Paste from spreadsheets is appropriate for large data collections already available in CSV (Comma Separated Values) format, like for example finance data from Yahoo.
 For locations, events and network data the user has to format the columns in a certain order.
 Then data can just be marked in the spreadsheet, copied to the clipboard and pasted in the form.